arangodb/arangodb/Documentation/Manual/GlossaryDocumentRevision.md

 @GE{Document Revision}: As ArangoDB supports MVCC, documents can exist in more than one revision.
 The document revision is the MVCC token used to identify a particular revision of a document.
-It is an integer and unique within the list of document revision for a single document.
-Earlier revisions of a document have smaller numbers.
+It is a string value currently containing an integer number and is unique within the list of document revisions for a single document.
 Document revisions can be used to conditionally update, replace or delete documents in the database.
 In order to find a particular revision of a document, you need the document handle and the document revision.

+ArangoDB currently uses 64bit unsigned integer values to maintain document revisions internally.
+When returning document revisions to clients, ArangoDB will put them into a string to ensure the revision id is not clipped by clients that do not support big integers.
-ArangoDB currently uses 64bit unsigned integer values for document revisions.
-As this datatype is not portable to all client languages, clients should rather treat the revision as an opaque string when they store or use document revision values locally.
+Clients should rather treat the revision returned by ArangoDB as an opaque string when they store or use it locally.
+This will ArangoDB to change the format of revision ids later if this should be required.
+Clients can thus use Revisions ids to perform simple equality/non-equality comparisons (e.g. to check whether a document has changed or not), but they should not use revision ids to perform greater/less than comparisions with them to check if a document revision is older than one another, even if this might work for some cases.

+Note: revision ids have been returned as integers up to including ArangoDB 1.1